 Hamilton: In recognition of a Tree Warden who has significantly advanced the goals of urban and community forestry through successful forestry practices, effective conservation planning, increased citizen engagement, and active public education.
 This award is in honor of Dr. Larry Hamilton, the former Tree Warden in Charlotte, and is limited to Tree Wardens.

-A call for nominations occurs in January, with a deadline in March.
 The Vermont Tree Steward Awards are announced in April and the ceremony will take place at the Arbor Day Conference, Thursday, April 30th, 2020 at the Vermont College of Fine Arts in Montpelier.

 2019 Tree Steward Recipients